 For years (maybe all of my years), I have unsuccessfully attempted to also plan emotionally.
 In crisis, in joy, in anger, in fear, I've attempted to anticipate my next move.
 That seemed efficient, like good management.

 As I get older and find myself more willing to be vulnerable, I realize that managing emotions is just the opposite of efficient.
 When I find myself planning emotionally, I feel tired, depleted, off-balance.
 The burden of carrying the unknown is cumbersome and unwieldy.
-Whenh I can sit (and occasionally stay) in the unfamiliar, sometimes scary territory of not knowing what is next, there is no baggage.
+When I can sit in the unfamiliar, sometimes scary territory of not knowing what is next, there is less baggage.
 The elusive balance between planning and open-mindedness in everyday life can be found only when we stop trying to find it.